pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

 1. Test a sample container with GPU:

-    To test whether CUDA jobs can be deployed, run a sample CUDA (vectorAdd) application:
+    To test whether CUDA jobs can be deployed, run a sample CUDA (vectorAdd) application.

     For reference, find the pod spec below:

     ```yaml